-When Vespasian takes the throne in 69 AD as Emperor, he leads a charge against Tiberias to which they easily surrendered.
+When Vespasian took the throne in 69 AD as Emperor, he led a charge against Tiberias to which they easily surrendered.
 He spared the city and returned the control to Agrippa.
-But in the process, the Vespasian orders 12,000 refugees from Taricheae to be executed in the stadium.
+But in the process, the Vespasian ordered 12,000 refugees from Taricheae to be executed in the stadium.
 An additional 6,000 were sent to build Nero’s canal at Corinth, and 30,400 were sold as slaves.
 Agrippa subsequently dishonored the city by moving the capitol to Sepphoris.
-In the Second Jewish Revolt, Emperor Hadrian will abolish Jewish municipal government altogether in Judea.
+In the Second Jewish Revolt, Emperor Hadrian abolished the Jewish municipal government altogether in Judea.

-In spite of the wars, Tiberias retained its position for marketing to the Roman Empire.
+Despite the wars, Tiberias retained its position for marketing to the Roman Empire.
 Agriculture and fishing, along with many other goods and services flowed through the city.
 Tiberias was also known for exceptionally clear glass production.
-By the 2ndc AD, Jews began returning and the city became a Jewish center for education and study.
-In an ironic twist, the city once declared as “unclean” became one of the 4 pillars of the sacred community.
+By the 2ndC AD, Jews began returning and the city became a Jewish center for education and study.
+In an ironic twist, the city once declared “unclean” became one of the 4 pillars of the sacred community.
 In 150 AD, the Sanhedrin is moved from Sepphoris to Tiberias.
-Institutions of rabbinical learning were established and eventually, the Mishnah is compiled there (220 Ad).
-The Tiberian form of vowel pointing was invented and the Palestinian Talmud was written in the 4thc AD.
+Institutions of rabbinical learning were established and eventually, the Mishnah was compiled there (220 Ad).
+The Tiberian form of vowel pointing was invented, and the Palestinian Talmud was written in the 4thC AD.

 The Talmud spoke of 13 synagogues existing in Tiberias.
 Within the synagogues was a form of Jewish denominationalism, with Babylonian Jews meeting separately from the “Jews of Tarsus” who met separately from the special synagogue of the city council.
 Though Constantine built the first church recorded there and established a bishopric over the city, Christianity never really took hold, even after Emperor Justinian (527 AD) passed a law that banned all Jewish government in Tiberias and handed it over to Christian authorities.
 The Persian Invasion of 614 AD, followed by the Muslim Arabs in 636 AD changed the religious landscape to what it largely reflects today.